CDL-Quantum/Hackathon2021/ZebraKet/README.md

   <img  height="200" src="./resources/equation2.png">
 </p>

-We develop a QUBO formulation of this using Andrew Lucas's formula.
+We develop a QUBO formulation of this using Andrew Lucas's formula[1].
 However, we use our own Lagrange terms.
 We solve this also on a small, medium and large dataset.
 We also then solve our "real" dataset.

 - Summary of Results